Will ACA premium tax credits not be extended and will the Republican Party win the House in 2026?

 This page helps you check whether the move is fresh, meaningful, low-confidence, or near resolution before opening the source market.

-Probability changed modestly over 24h.
-The recorded move is down 3.5pp.
-Signal quality is low because 24h volume is unavailable; liquidity is $19K and 24h volume is unavailable.
+Probability is mostly stable over 24h.
+The recorded move is down 0.5pp.
+Signal quality is low because market activity is limited; liquidity is $19K and 24h activity is $139.
 Treat this as low-confidence and verify on Polymarket.

 Low liquidity can exaggerate probability moves.
 Treat this as a weak signal unless confirmed by higher volume or external context.